lfochamon/website/www/content/pages/prospective.md

 #### Why pursue your PhD here?

 At the University of Stuttgart and SimTech, you have access to a world-class research infrastructure and support, including high performance computing clusters and scientific data infrastructures.
-You also have the opportunity (and means) to interact with leading scientists from a variety of fields; sit on seminars from noteworthy researchers from around the world; and attend major conferences.
+You also have the opportunity&nbsp;(and means) to interact with leading scientists from a variety of fields; sit on seminars from noteworthy researchers from around the world;
+and attend major conferences.

-On the (not-less-important) logistic side, while Germany is known for its bureaucracy, the requirements for PhD positions here are actually quite straightforward.
+On the&nbsp;(not-less-important) logistic side, while Germany is known for its bureaucracy, the requirements for PhD positions here are actually quite straightforward.
 In particular,

 - you are *not* required to take German language exams, TOEFL, GRE, or pay application fees;